stephenh/stephenh.github.com/_posts/2016-09-16-one-true-way-of-indenting.markdown

 There are several problems here: again ugly diffs, but now wasted white space, and also general inconsistency.

 For diffs, when `someMethodName` is every renamed, all of the wrapped parameter lines are going to shift.
-Which, yes sophisticated diff/code review tools can hopefully ignore this white space-only change, but it's still needless noise
+Which, yes, sophisticated diff/code review tools can hopefully ignore this white space-only change, but it's still needless noise.

 For wasted white space, the wrapped lines are shifted way over to where ever `someMethodName` ends, which means they have less space for their own names.
-(Granted, if indent-on-column is used with wrap-every, this is not as bad, because in theory each wrapped line should itself be short.
+(Granted, if indent-on-column is used with wrap-all, this is not as bad, because each parameter get it's own (shortened) line of space.
 However, if you combine indent-on-column with wrap-when-needed, that space is more valuable.)

 For inconsistency, if I have multiple wrapped lines, my eye now has a random place to find the wrapped parameters, e.g.: